Al Iraqiya: Criticism

-From its founding and in recent years, Al Iraqiya and the Iraqi Media Network have been criticized for its often sectarian nature.
+The channel and the Iraqi Media Network have been criticized for their alleged sectarian nature.
 The Media and Journalism Research Center noted that a majority of the board members of IMN, who controls the channel, were affiliated with Iran-backed militant groups, and those who publicly criticize the Iraqi government risk losing their jobs within the organization.
 In 2023, three new board members were elected, each having ties to Ketaib Hezbollah, Harakat Hezbollah al-Nujaba, and the Babylon Brigade.
 The majority presence of board members affiliated with these organizations has been linked to Rayan al-Kildani, who pushes issues relating to the organizations amongst them.

 After the Fall of Mosul and the beginning of the War against the Islamic State, the channel began pushing symbols and slogans notable to Shia Muslims, while discussing the many damages that Iraqi military commanders had made against Sunni Muslim militants.
 Observers noted how the change in graphics on Al Iraqiya, as well as pro-Sunni channels, reflected the sectarian divide between Sunnis and Shias post-2003.

 In 2019, in the wake of the Tishreen Movement, protestors closed the stations of the channel in the Maysan Governorate of southeastern Iraq.
 The studio closure followed previous attempts to close down studios in Dhi Qar, due to objections over the channel's coverage of the protests.
 Two journalists who posted about the protests on social media were also prevented from receiving their wages, and were also subjected to interrogation by an inner committee.
 The latter reflected the ever-growing tension against journalists during the protests, and the level of press freedom in Iraq.

 In the same year, the channel was also criticized for filming an interview with a former Yezidi sex slave, Ashwaq Haji Hamid, and a former ISIS member, Abu Hamam.
 Independent observers in Germany believed that the interview took more focus away from the victim than the perpetrator, and that the confrontation could re-open the traumatic memories for the victim.